top of page

 Counselling

 I recommend meeting weekly for at least the first 10 sessions.
 This helps to establish a strong working connection where you can start to experience the benefits.
-Once we are established, and depending on need, we can continue at this frequency or move to bi-weekly.
+Once we are established, and depending on need, we can continue at this frequency or move to fortnightly.

 Life Story Work